AmmarAbouZor/tech_notes/Keyboard/German Chars Unicode.md

 ## Windows

-In windows there is another way to send the unicode characters using `alt` or `alt+x` .
+In windows there is another way to send the unicode characters using holding `alt` .
 To find all the information search for `insert unicode characters in widnows`
+Here is an example for ZMK [[ZMK#Macro to Send Unicode in Windows]]